Carol Christensen: Early years

 Christensen attended Southfield High School in Southfield, Michigan, planning to be an engineer like her father, William Christensen.
 While she was in high school, she worked at a school of music and dance.
 After graduation, she worked as a secretary for American Motors Corporation.
 After an advertising photographer used a photograph of her in an ad, she went into modeling for an agency in Manhattan.

 Career

-Christensen began her career as a model in the late 1950s, and was voted Miss New York Summer Festival in 1958.
-She was also one of six finalists in the 1960 Miss Rheingold contest.
+Christensen began her career as a model in the late 1950s and was voted Miss New York Summer Festival in 1958.
+She was one of six finalists in the 1960 Miss Rheingold contest.

-Christensen is familiar to modern viewers as Carol Danforth, daughter of eccentric Professor Danforth (Emil Sitka) in the Three Stooges feature film The Three Stooges in Orbit.
+Christensen portrayed Carol Danforth, daughter of eccentric Professor Danforth (Emil Sitka) in the Three Stooges feature film The Three Stooges in Orbit.
 She also appeared on the television shows Ensign O'Toole and The Many Loves of Dobie Gillis and in the circus film The Big Show, a 1961 drama starring Esther Williams and Cliff Robertson.
 She starred in a 1960 film drama, Freckles, and played the girlfriend of Tommy Noonan in a 1962 musical-comedy film, Swingin' Along.

 Christensen died of cancer in Rancho Mirage, California on June 4, 2005.